 Winner by 4%

-Edible Arrangements rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17623 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate your CEO?" and "What do you like best about the leadership team?".
+Edible Arrangements rates % lower than Google on Leadership Culture Ratings vs Google Ratings based on looking at 17639 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about the leadership team?" and "Do you feel comfortable giving your boss negative feedback?".

-Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12663 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Why do you feel undervalued and what would make you feel better about your compensation?".
+Edible Arrangements rates % lower than Google on Compensation Culture Ratings vs Google Ratings based on looking at 12669 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Why do you feel undervalued and what would make you feel better about your compensation?" and "Does your company give annual bonuses?".

-Edible Arrangements rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11263 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "What do your coworkers need to improve and how could you work together better?".
+Edible Arrangements rates % lower than Google on Team Culture Ratings vs Google Ratings based on looking at 11269 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "Are your company's meetings effective?".

-Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11580 ratings from employees of the two companies.
-Ratings come from the answers to questions like "On average, how many hours do you work a day?" and "Does someone you work with closely, make you want to quit your job?".
+Edible Arrangements rates % lower than Google on Environment Culture Ratings vs Google Ratings based on looking at 11586 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What's the work pace at your company?" and "On average, how many hours do you work a day?".

-Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13230 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about your company?" and "What makes you most happy at work?".
+Edible Arrangements rates % lower than Google on Sentiment Culture Ratings vs Google Ratings based on looking at 13242 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What do you like best about your company?" and "What would you most like to see improved at your company?".